 Once down again, we walked to the former Royal Palace and Ho Prabang Temple.
 We also popped into a Travel Agent to ascertain whether we were able to get a better deal on Flights to Hanoi than those offered on the internet; we were, so we booked for Friday 08th.
 Feb.
 This means we would be in Hanoi for Chinese New Year, on 10th Feb, which would be exciting.
 We walked back to the Hotel to freshen up (rest) and prepare for our evening meal at The Tamarind, which we had booked the night before.

 The meal we had was pretty tasty and interesting.
 I say interesting because the waiters explain everything to you, for example, how to eat the food (!); how the meat is cooked or what herbs are used to spice up vegetables etc. We had both mains and a desert and although the servings were not huge, we felt satisfied when we left.
 With drinks, the bill came to 167.000 Kip which although sounds a lot, is actually only around £13.

 On the way home, we popped into a few Tour Agents to make enquiries about organised tours to the Kuang Si waterfalls, which we had heard so much about.
 The best price we could get was 50.000 kip each.
-We booked two seats for the trip tomorrow at 11.30hrs, total, 100.000 kip, a mere £8.
+We booked two seats for the trip tomorrow at a cost of 100.000 kip, a mere £8.